LeoIacca/rPOP/README.md

 > addpath(genpath('/your/path/to/rPOP-master/'))

-To double check availability of rPOP in your MATLAN search path, just type:
+To double check availability of rPOP in your MATLAB search path, just type:

 > which rPOP